JOHN HESSBURG, U.S. DIVE TRAVEL founder, offers SUNNY GREETINGS to our NEW CLIENTS:

 Craters."
 At north end of Moon Craters was a forbidding

-black wall that plunged into an uncharted lightless abyss.
-USDT's John Hessburg named this site "The
+black wall that plunged away into a lightless abyss.
+USDT's John Hessburg named this uncharted site "The

 KADAVU ISLAND, Far Southern FIJI ISLANDS, South Pacific: